MiniMcFalls/TG14-Task-Management/README.md

 # TG14-Task-Management
-This is the official repository linked to the development of the RAF TG14 CRM Internal Submission Tool.
+This is the official repository linked to the development of the RAF TG14 CRM Tool.
 All content contained within this repository remains © MoD Crown Copyright and is subject to its applicable rules and regulations.